mvolkmann/blog/src/meteor.md

 const myDict = new ReactiveDict(name, initialKeyValuePairs);
 ```

-To set the default value of a `ReactiveDict` key, call
-`Session.setDefault(key, value)`.

-To set a new value for a `ReactiveDict` key, call `Session.set(key, value)`.

-To get the value of a `ReactiveDict` key, call `Session.get(key)`.

-Both constructor arguments are optionally.
+Both constructor arguments are optional.
 Providing a name allows the key/value pairs to survive hot code pushes,
 but not browser refreshes.
 Providing an initial value avoids starting with no key/value pairs.

+To set the default value of a `ReactiveDict` key,
+call `ReactiveDict.setDefault(key, value)`.
+Only the first call is processed.
+Subsequent calls are ignored.

+To set a new value of a `ReactiveDict` key, call `Session.set(key, value)`.

+To get the value of a `ReactiveDict` key, call `Session.get(key)`.

 To get all the current key/value pairs, call `myDict.all()`.
 To remove all the key/value pairs, call `myDict.clear()`.
 These methods can also be called on the `Session` object.

-`ReactiveDict` objects cannot be shared between users or between browser tabs.

 ### Session

 The `Session` object is global `ReactiveDict` object with the same API.
 It is typically used to share data between components.
+The `Session` object cannot be shared between users or between browser tabs.

 To use this feature, add the `session` package
 by entering `meteor add session`.